SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

 You need to have:

 - a space and service account user added to that space in SAP Datasphere
-- an SAP HANA Cloud / SAP HANA Cloud Trial instance
+- user and password to access an SAP HANA Cloud / SAP HANA Cloud Trial instance

 ## You will learn
   - How to connect to HANA Cloud instance from SAP Datasphere